cbitter78/golang_cheat_sheet/README.md

 - On my mac I like a rich editor that shows folders and files.
 So I use [Sublime Text 3](https://www.sublimetext.com/3) with the [GoSublime](https://github.com/DisposaBoy/GoSublime) plugin.
 - VIM with [vim-go](https://github.com/fatih/vim-go)  I want to get [neocomplete](https://github.com/Shougo/neocomplete.vim) working but have not yet.

+### Configuration

+- [Viper](https://github.com/spf13/viper) is a lib that will allow you to read in config from many sources and use it in your app.
+This is a nice [quick start guide](http://www.giantflyingsaucer.com/blog/?p=5157)
+- [thrawn01/args](https://github.com/thrawn01/args) - Have not used it.
+But could be handy in some cases.

 ### Style
 - Read about [naming](https://golang.org/doc/effective_go.html#names) in effective go.